Baby Boy (film)

 Baby Boy is a 2001 American coming-of-age hood drama film directed, written and produced by John Singleton, and starring Tyrese Gibson, Snoop Dogg, Ving Rhames, Omar Gooding, A.J.
 Johnson and Taraji P. Henson.
-The film follows Joseph "Jody" Summers (Gibson), a 20-year-old bike mechanic as he lives and learns in his everyday life in the hood of Los Angeles.
+The film follows Joseph "Jody" Summers (Gibson), a 20-year-old bike mechanic as he lives and learns in his everyday life in South Central Los Angeles.

 The film was originally written with rapper-actor Tupac Shakur in mind to play Jody; Shakur had previously worked with Singleton on Poetic Justice.
 However, following Shakur's murder in 1996, Singleton decided to replace Shakur with R&B artist Tyrese Gibson.
 Additionally, the role of Rodney was originally written for Ice Cube, who had worked with Singleton on Boyz n the Hood and Higher Learning.
 The film marked the feature acting debut of Gibson and provided Henson with her first prominent role.

 Released in the United States on June 27, 2001, the film received predominantly positive reviews from critics and audiences, with many deeming it as Singleton's best film since Boyz n the Hood.
 The film is also the final feature film written by Singleton as he did not write any of his later feature-length directorial projects before his death in April 2019.

 Plot

 Joseph "Jody" Summers waits for his girlfriend Yvette at an abortion clinic after compelling her to go.
-They then have a heated argument about his lack of commitment and selfishness; she asks him if he will ever come live with her and their son JoJo, but he deliberately avoids the subject and comes and goes as he pleases.
+They then have a heated argument about his lack of commitment and selfishness; she asks him if he will ever come live with her and their son JoJo, but he deliberately avoids the subject and she is left annoyed when Jody decides to come and go as he pleases.

-Meanwhile, Jody also continues having affairs with other women, including a young girl named Peanut, with whom he also has a daughter, Lil' Nut.
-Jody also nearly has sex with Pandora, Yvette's colleague and co-worker, but manages to rebuff her advances.
-When Yvette discovers his cheating, their ensuing argument eventually turns physical, culminating in her kicking him out of her home.
+It is then Jody begins cheating on Yvette with other women, including a young girl named Peanut, with whom he also has a daughter named Lil' Nut.
+At one point he nearly has sex with Yvette's colleague and co-worker Pandora, but manages to end up rebuffing her advances.
+Later on, however, Yvette finds out about Jody's sexual affairs and confronts him about it; the argument quickly turns physical, culminating in her kicking Jody out of her home.